bintoro/overloading.py/README.md

 'any, any'
 ```

+Even though optional arguments are ignored when assessing signature uniqueness, they do count at invocation time when the actual argument matching is carried out.

-There is one exception to the signature uniqueness requirement.
+There is also one exception to the signature uniqueness requirement.
 The default implementation is allowed to have a signature that also appears elsewhere.
 Thus, `f()` and `f(*args)` are permitted at the same time.
 To prevent conflicts, the default function always takes a lower priority if it matches with the same specificity as another function.

 #### Limitations on argument inheritance